 denosumab for the treatment of men with low bone mineral density: results from

 the ADAMO trial.
 J Clin Endocrinol Metab 2015; 100: 1335-42.
-PubMed Citation (Among 228 men with low bone mineral density treated with denosumab or placebo for 12 months who were then crossed over to an open label 12 month study, for up to 24 months, ALT elevations were not mentioned and, while serious adverse events occurred in 13 [6%] subjects, none were liver related or clearly related to denosumab).
+PubMed Citation (Among 228 men with low bone mineral density treated with denosumab or placebo for 12 months who were then crossed over to an open label 12 month study, for up to 24 months, and, while serious adverse events occurred in 13 [6%] subjects, none were liver related or clearly related to denosumab and there was no me ntion of ALT elevations).

 OTHER REFERENCE LINKS